Apr 5, 2023 • 5 min read

 Where to try it: Ruifeng Night Market, Kaohsiung.

 Buddhist roots run deep, so most towns will have a few vegetarian and vegan eateries serving healthy Taiwanese food or utilizing ‘mock meat’ made of tofu or gluten to mimic well-known meat or fish dishes.
-Buddhist vegetarian restaurants are easy to find.
-Just look for the large savastika (an ancient Buddhist symbol that looks like a reverse swastika) hanging in front of the restaurant.
+Buddhist vegetarian restaurants and vegan food are easy to find.
+Just look for the large savastika (an ancient Buddhist symbol resembling a reverse swastika) hanging in front of the restaurant.

 YouTube video player